Superposition Without Interference? Towards Isolated Interventions via Almost Orthogonal Features in Language Models: Experimental Details

 For each name, we intervene by swapping the corresponding feature activation at every token position where the name appears.
 We sweep over the following values for the associated coefficient $z_j, j \in [d]$,

-By doing so, we find that a value of $200$ yields the best performance across all four models.
-Using this value, we evaluate both \emph{drop} and \emph{include} interventions.
+By doing so, we find that the accuracy ranges from $0.601$ to $0.658$ for any combination of insertion value and orthogonality penalty.
+We then decide the hyperparameter based on the models' ability to remove the intervened on concept.
+For sufficiently high insertion value, the model near-perfectly drops the intervened on concept from the generation.
+Hence, we choose among the set of hyperparameters that includes at most $1\%$ of concepts we intervene on.
+This leaves us with hyperparameter values greater than or equal to $100$.
+For our experiments, we choose hyperparameter $200$.
+We show similar behavior for $z_j \in \{100, 150, 300\}$ in~\autoref{fig:intervenability_names_sweep}.

+Choosing $z_j = 200$, we evaluate both \emph{drop} and \emph{include} interventions.
 While all models successfully suppress the original concept under drop interventions, including a new concept proves more challenging for models with weaker orthogonality.
 We hypothesize that this asymmetry arises from differences in the alignment of feature directions within the embedding space.
-Beyond names, we also observe successful semantic interventions on other concepts; for example, activating an $\aqua$ feature causes the model to transform the character $\Jerry$ into $\Aquaman$ while leaving the surrounding context unchanged.
+Beyond names, we also observe successful semantic interventions on other concepts; for example, activating an $\aqua$ feature causes the model to transform the character $\Mike$ into $\Aquaman$ while leaving the surrounding context unchanged. \looseness=-1